1ay1/neowall/README.md

 - **Performance**: Direct Wayland protocol usage with minimal overhead (your CPU has better things to worry about)
 - **Simplicity**: Easy configuration with sensible defaults (we assume you want your wallpaper visible, which is a pretty bold assumption)
 - **Compatibility**: Works with any wlroots-based compositor (Sway, Hyprland, River, etc.)
+- **Single Instance**: Prevents multiple instances from running (because one wallpaper daemon is enough chaos for anyone)
 - **Name Irony**: Yes, we know it cycles wallpapers dynamically.
 The name stays.
 It's static in spirit, dynamic in practice, and confusing in marketing.

 ## Quick Start